 The American Dream

-Owning a home is part of the “American Dream.”
-It allows people to take pride in a property and engage with a community for the long term.
-However, homes are expensive (at hundreds of thousands of dollars — or more), and most people need to borrow money to buy a home.
+Owning a home is part of the traditional “American Dream.”
+The conventional wisdom is that it promotes people taking pride in a property and engaging with a community for the long term.
+But homes are expensive (at hundreds of thousands of dollars — or more), and many people need to borrow money to buy a home.

 Easy Money Before the Mortgage Crisis